 A wave of outrage and lament has broken out across social media, and the shooters have finally been arrested.
 Among the many voices of lament, a few have raised a fairly standard list of questions, “Why is this such a huge deal?”
 “Why don’t we lament the killing or murder of every person, white or black?”
 “How you do know this was racism and not merely self-defense?” …

 I was sixteen days into the season I’d been dreaming about for a decade and a half.
 After spending almost nine years pastoring an established church, I was now a full-time church planter.
 Everyone said I would feel like a bird with unclipped wings, uncaged and free to fully follow God’s call.
-But just over two weeks into this season of free range ministry, a door with iron bars imprisoned me. …
+But just over two weeks into this season of free range ministry, a door with iron bars imprisoned me.
+In the semester leading up to our church launch, I had committed to teach a number of theology classes as an adjunct professor.
+This was in part because I’m called to teach the Bible and in part because I’m called to make enough money for my kids to eat lunch every day.
+Two weeks into the first of these classes, while lecturing from Acts 17, a firestorm of anxiety swallowed my mind and heart. …

 In light of the coronavirus and COVID-19 pandemic, many churches, ours included, have suspended physical church gatherings.
 This is an unprecedented situation and leaders, church leaders included, are writing the playbook in real time.
 While many have argued for suspended church gatherings, others have argued against it.
 Here I want to argue why a church should suspend church gatherings in light of the coronavirus and COVID-19, and to provide responses to a few arguments for why a church might want to continue to gather.